 Professor Disney’s research interests involve the application of control theory and statistical techniques to operations management and supply chain scenarios to investigate their dynamic, stochastic, and economic performance.
 Stephen has a particular interest in the bullwhip effect, forecasting, and inventory management.
 Stephen has advised several of the world’s largest corporations on the bullwhip effect and his research has influenced the material flow of at least 1 in every 7 pounds of UK retail sales.
 He has worked with many companies in the UK, US, and Europe and on supply chains that operate globally.

-Professor Disney currently teaches Operations Management and Project Management to MSc students at Cardiff Business School.
+Professor Disney currently a Professor of Operations Management at the University of Exeter Business School.
+He is the Head of the Science, Innovation, Technology and Entrepreneurship Department within the Business School.
+Previously he worked at Cardiff Business School.
 He has extensive experience of teaching in-class, on-line, and on-site to Undergraduate, Postgraduate, and Executive audiences.
 He recently spent 12 months on Research Leave at the University of California, Los Angeles.
 Professor Disney has previously held visiting positions at the Chinese University of Hong Kong and at Boston University.

 PhD entitled "The Production and Inventory Control Problem in Vendor Managed Inventory Supply Chains", 2001